sounkou-bioinfo/duckdb-wasm-html-js-simple/README.md

 - Serves files from `inst/static` in the current directory at `127.0.0.1:8081/static/`
 - Automatically creates `mtcars.csv` in `inst/static` and deletes it on exit
-- Supports range requests and CORS
+- goserveR supports range requests and CORS

 ## Example